 7 days Bhutan Tour will make you best experience of Bhutan visiting by Paro, Thimpu, Punakha and hike to Tiger Nest.
 Famous Dzongs, Monasteries, typical towns, local farms, hotels and foods are main attraction in this tour.
 Meet local peoples, taste their cuisines and experience their cultures and tradition.
+This tour is in full board service and the tour cost mentioned here is as per new rules from Bhutanese tourism applied from 23 September 2022.

 Day 01: Arrive at Bhutan Paro airport and drive to Thimpu